Advanced Mold Remediation Services

 Prevention ::

-How can I stop mold from returning after I have had a basement mold remediation treatment performed?
-Find the moisture or water intrusion source(s) and correct them.
+How can I stop mold from returning after I have had a mold remediation treatment performed?
+Find the water intrusion source(s) and correct them.

-• Make sure gutters take rain water at least 6 ft. away from exterior foundation
+Make sure gutters take roof water at least 8 ft. away from exterior foundations

-If the mold problem was Attic Ceiling Mold:
+If the mold problem was in the attic:

-• Make sure the upstairs bathroom is venting outside - not inside the attic
+Make sure upstairs bathroom is venting outside - not inside attic

-• Check attic soffit vents - make sure they are not blocked with insulation
+Check attic soffit vents - make sure they are not covered with insulation

 Health Effects of Mold - Mold Symptoms